Hell's Angels (1930)

 Premios:

-Palabras Clave: aerial combat, airship, bombing, brother, casualty of war, dogfight, duel, fighter pilot, flirtatious woman, night patrol, pre-code, royal flying corps (rfc), suicide mission, unfaithful girlfriend, world war i, zeppelin
+Palabras clave: aerial combat, airship, bombing, brother, casualty of war, dogfight, duel, fighter pilot, flirtatious woman, night patrol, pre-code, royal flying corps (rfc), suicide mission, unfaithful girlfriend, world war i, zeppelin

 When World War I breaks out, brothers Roy and Monte Rutledge, attending Oxford University, enlist with the Royal Flying Corps.
 They have contrasting personalities; Monte is a carefree womanizer who shirks his duties during night patrol, while Roy is steadfast and attempts to keep his brother in line.
 During their service, they volunteer for an extremely risky two-man bombing mission.
 Monte seeks to redeem his cowardly reputation, while Roy aims to protect his brother.
 Their assignment to destroy a strategic German munitions facility succeeds, but afterwards, they face a squadron of enemy fighters making escape unlikely.